 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-Interested parties can find more information about PaRD in our official flyer and in PaRD’s strategic plan 2022-2026.
+You can find more information about PaRD in our flyer and current Strategic Plan.

 © Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH